 Val D’Europe is a great option for those on a budget as the hotels are a lot cheaper than on site, there is a supermarket next door to you where you can buy plenty of snacks and foods to keep the costs down and you are are only one stop on the train to the park making it very easy to get into the park.
 For more information on cheap places to eat at Disneyland Paris check out this post.

 We stayed at the Ibis Budget which I am not going to lie was very basic but was well under 100 Euros a night during peak season and we only used it to sleep and shower.
-You can see other people’s reviews of the Ibis Budget here.
+You can see other people’s reviews and prices of the Ibis Budget here.

 For more tips on visiting Disneyland Paris on a budget check out our post.